Golden Star Radio: San Francisco Broadcasting Pioneers

 While May Tong handled the on-air content, Tommy Tong managed the business side, rounding up advertisers from within the Chinatown community.
 The broadcast played an important role for political and civic leaders outside Chinatown as well: photos held in the collection of the Ethnic Studies Library at the University of California show numerous powerful figures stopping by the Golden Star Radio studio.

-“The Chinese Hour” moved from 1420 to 1450 on the AM dial when KSAN switched frequencies, and then to 1170, after San Jose-licensed KLOK went on the air in 1946.
+“The Chinese Hour” moved from 1420 to 1450 on the AM dial when KSAN switched frequencies, and then to 1170, on which San Jose-licensed KLOK was heard.
+During the KLOK years, a Chinatown satellite studio was opened to great fanfare so the Chinese Radio Hour broadcasts could continue to originate from The City, though they were being transmitted from the South By.
 A final move carried the broadcast to the FM dial after KBRG launched in 1964 at 105.3 (the frequency now used by Audacy’s “Live 105”).
 The final “Chinese Hour” broadcasts took place in 1979.

 ”The Chinese Hour” has long been silent.
 Tommy and May Tong passed away years ago.
 But the neon sign that once drew customers into their Clay Street store remains a favorite photographic target.